-Numerous communities continue to contact MCE regarding membership opportunities, including specific requests to join MCE and initiate related CCA service within these respective jurisdictions.
-In response to these inquiries, MCE's governing board adopted Policy 007, which establishes a formal process and specific criteria for new member additions.
-In particular, this policy identifies several threshold requirements, including the specification that any prospective member evaluation demonstrate rate-related savings (based on prevailing market prices for requisite energy products at the time of each analysis) as well as environmental benefits (as measured by anticipated reductions in greenhouse gas emissions and increased renewable energy sales to CCA customers) before proceeding with expansion activities, including the filing of related revisions to this Implementation Plan.
+The MCE program now provides electric generation service to approximately 585,000 customers, including a cross section of residential and commercial accounts.
+During its more than thirteen-year operating history, non-member municipalities have monitored MCE's progress, evaluating the potential opportunity for membership, which would enable customer choice with respect to electric generation service.
+In response to such inquiries, MCE's Board adopted Policy 007, which established a formal process and specific criteria for new member additions.
+In particular, this policy identifies several threshold requirements as well as environmental benefits (as measured by anticipated reductions in greenhouse gas emissions and increased renewable energy sales to CCA customers) before proceeding with expansion activities, including the filing of related revisions/addenda to this Implementation Plan.
 As MCE receives new membership requests, staff will follow the prescribed evaluative process of Policy 007 and will present related results at future public meetings.
-To the extent that membership evaluations demonstrate favorable results and any new community completes the process of joining MCE, this Implementation Plan will be revised through an amendment to highlight key impacts and consequences related to the addition of the new community/communities.
+To the extent that membership evaluations demonstrate favorable results and any new community completes the process of joining MCE, this Implementation Plan will be revised through a related addendum, highlighting key impacts and consequences associated with the addition of such new community/communities.